w3c/Guide/README.md

   * How to use Git and GitHub at W3C.
   * This repository is not exposed through [the Guidebook](https://www.w3.org/guide/).

-Note: now that we have a repository for the guidebook, simply add your documentation into it rather than creating new repositories.
+Note: now that we have a repository for the guidebook, simply add your documentation to it, rather than creating new repositories.